patrickbrown-dev/pbdb/README.md

 ## Caveats

-~~You'll have a bad time if you put commas in your keys.~~

-Now fixed by key validation.

-You'll also have a bad time if your values have new line characters.
+- You'll have a bad time if your values have new line characters.

-~~I get around this by base64 encoding the row, which I'm not a huge fan of (more data).~~

-This was a bad idea as base64 encoding is O(n) which undermines performance.

-Finally, _there's no authentication_.
+- There's no authentication.
 You have been warned.

 ## Works Cited